 Applicant Process

-Follow the steps below to get ready for the Schools and Libraries Cybersecurity Pilot Program.
+We recommend you follow the steps below to get ready to participate in the Pilot Program.

 Evaluate your school or library’s cybersecurity needs.
 Set goals and objectives for participation, identify risks the Pilot Program can help address, determine cybersecurity experience and expertise, identify designated cybersecurity officer or senior staff member, and catalogue services and equipment to be purchased.

 Identify the services and equipment your school or library might need.
-The Pilot Eligible Services List (P-ESL) contains a non-exhaustive list of the types of eligible services and equipment, including advanced/next generation firewalls, endpoint protection, identity protection, and authentication monitoring, detection, and response.
+The Pilot Eligible Services List (P-ESL) contains a non-exhaustive list of the types of services and equipment that are eligible for funding, including advanced/next generation firewalls, endpoint protection, identity protection, and authentication monitoring, detection, and response.

 Confirm your eligibility for payment, including FCC Red Light Status and U.S. Treasury Do Not Pay List.